In the Name of Poetry!

-Job responsibilities include planning, leading, and assisting with building tours (including tours of special exhibits), picking up visiting poets at the airport or returning them at the end of their visit, staffing informational booths at events such as the Tucson Festival of Books, overseeing the Poetry Center reception desk on select Saturdays, taking on speaking engagements, handling book sales at Poetry Center readings, and other responsibilities.
+Job responsibilities include planning, leading, and assisting with poetry discussion groups, leading building tours, staffing informational booths, overseeing the Poetry Center front desk on select Saturdays,handling book sales at Poetry Center readings, and other responsibilities.
 Docents are required to stay informed of Poetry Center events, programs, and activities.

-New docents attend an eight-week course titled "A History of the Poetry Center" taught by senior docents.
+New docents attend a four-week course taught by senior docents.
 Docents-in-training also shadow staff and experienced docents as they gain a thorough knowledge of the Poetry Center's history, current programs, and library resources.
 All docents meet as a group once a month from September through April for continued training, poetry discussions, and visits from special guests.
-These monthly meetings are held the second or third Saturday of the month from 12:30 p.m. to 3:00 p.m.
+These monthly meetings are held on Saturdays from 12:30 p.m. to 3:00 p.m.
 New and returning docents are strongly encouraged to attend these monthly meetings in order to keep up with the Poetry Center's ever-evolving calendar of events and roster of initiatives.

-The Poetry Center requires that docents commit to the program for 1 ½ years and donate 10 hours per month to Poetry Center programs.
+The Poetry Center requires that docents commit to the program for 1 ½ years and donate an average 10 hours per month to Poetry Center programs.